Scottish Americans: Spaceflight

 Scottish Americans were pioneers in human spaceflight.
 The Mercury and Gemini capsules were built by McDonnell.
 The first American in space, Alan Shepard, the first American in orbit, John Glenn, and the first man to fly free in space, Bruce McCandless II, were Scottish Americans.

-The first men on the Moon, Neil Armstrong and Buzz Aldrin, were also of Scottish descent; Armstrong wore a kilt in a parade through his ancestral home of Langholm in the Scottish Borders in 1972.
+The first men on the Moon, Neil Armstrong and Buzz Aldrin, were also of Scottish descent; Armstrong wore a kilt in a parade through his ancestral home of Langholm in Dumfriesshire in 1972.
 Armstrong's ancestry can be traced back to his eighth paternal great-grandfather Adam Armstrong from the Scottish Borders.
 His son Adam II and grandson Adam Abraham (b.
 Cumberland, England) left for the colonies in the 1730s settling in Pennsylvania.

 Other Scottish American moonwalkers were the fourth, Alan Bean, the fifth, Alan Shepard, the seventh, David Scott (also the first to drive on the Moon), and the eighth, James Irwin.

 Computing

-Scottish Americans have also been leaders in computing and information technology.

 Scottish Americans Howard Aiken and Grace Murray Hopper created the first automatic sequence computer in 1939.
 Hopper was also the co-inventor of the computer language COBOL.

 Ross Perot, another Scottish American entrepreneur, made his fortune from Electronic Data Systems, an outsourcing company he established in 1962.

 Software giant Microsoft was co-founded in 1975 by Bill Gates, who owed his start in part to his mother, the Scottish American businesswoman Mary Maxwell Gates, who helped her son to get his first software contract with IBM.
 Glasgow-born Microsoft employee Richard Tait helped develop the Encarta encyclopedia and co-created the popular board game Cranium.

 Cuisine

 Scottish Americans have helped to define the modern American diet by introducing many distinctive foods.
+Oatmeal has been included in American breakfast menus since colonial times.
+While it is not typically consumed as a symbol of Scottish identity, it is considered a classic Scottish American food, often packaged with images of Scottish warriors wearing kilts.
+It is advertised as promoting strong bodies and minds.
+Traditional Scottish hearty broths have been adapted in the United States into "Scotch broth," usually a soup made with barley, lamb, and various vegetables, often root vegetables chosen by the cook.
+Scottish shortbread, a type of buttery cookie, is also popular and commonly sold in tins or packages featuring iconic Scottish designs like tartans, bagpipes, or bagpipers in kilts in the U.S. Whiskey has largely lost its association with Scotland, likely due to the strict prohibitions among Scots Presbyterians against drunkenness and excessive indulgence.

 Philip Danforth Armour founded Armour Meats in 1867, revolutionizing the American meatpacking industry and becoming famous for hot dogs.
 Campbell Soups was founded in 1869 by Joseph A. Campbell and rapidly grew into a major manufacturer of canned soups.
 W. K. Kellogg transformed American eating habits from 1906 by popularizing breakfast cereal.
 Glen Bell, founder of Taco Bell in 1962, introduced Tex-Mex food to a mainstream audience.
 Marketing executive Arch West, born to Scottish emigrant parents, developed Doritos.

+Scottish immigrants introduced fried chicken to the United States.